TideQc/PHP-Replicated-Memory-Database-Server/README.md

   2) Each documents are storing their values/arrays/objects in a unique id (key).

 # Usage
+  First, connect to any of your servers by using TCP socket or Telnet for testing then send some JSON commands:

   // Create Document

     {"action": "create", "document": "users"}